Monsterfisch/StrongholdsOfConquest_/README.md

--[firefly Studios](https://fireflyworlds.com/) for creating Stronghold in the first place
+-[Firefly Studios](https://fireflyworlds.com/) for creating Stronghold in the first place

 -[Showd0wn](https://github.com/Sh0wdown) for making the patcher that finally made me get up my ass and do the aivs (cheers for increased gamespeed)